 What Is Safety Risk Management in Aviation SMS?

-Depending on the context and your educational background, safety risk management in aviation safety management systems (SMS) can mean a couple different things:
+Depending on the context and your educational background, safety risk management in aviation safety management systems (SMS) can mean a couple of different things:

 - Second component of ICAO's four pillars; and

 - Processes to identify, describe, monitor, and manage hazards affecting safe aviation operations.

-In both instances, the objectives remains the same, which is to ensure that risks surrounding safe operations are controlled.
+In both instances, the objectives remain the same, which ensures that risks surrounding safe operations are controlled.

-When risk not controlled, there is an increased chance that the operator will suffer consequences from an uncontrolled event.
+When the risk is not controlled, there is an increased chance that the operator will suffer consequences from an uncontrolled event.
 In most cases, these events will be minor and cause slight disruptions in business.
 However, the potential for a major event with fatalities must be accounted for, to ensure the public does not lose confidence in the safety of the "aviation system."

 In this article, we will not center the discussion on the four pillars of an aviation SMS but on the second instance, where we explore the processes to identify and manage operational hazards and risks.